-This Lunar Eclipse Calendar is a listing of all Lunar Eclipses for 2015, 2016, 2017 & 2018.
-The calendar below shows the date of each Lunar Eclipse as well as the type of Eclipse and general viewing area.
-There are basicly 3 types of Lunar Eclipse, Penumbral, Partial and Total Eclipse.
-For an explination of the different types of Lunar Eclipses Click Here.
+This Lunar Eclipse Calender is a listing of all Lunar Eclipses for 2017 & 2018.
+The Calender below shows the date of each Lunar Eclipse as well as the type of Eclipse and general viewing area.
+There are basically 3 types of Lunar Eclipse, Penumbral, Partial and Total Eclipse.

 A Lunar Eclipse occurs when the Moon passes through the shadow of the Earth.
 For this to happen the Sun, Earth, and Moon must be closely aligned with the Moon and the Moon located furthest from the Sun.
 There are a few different types of Lunar Eclipse that are determined by where the moon is in relationship to the shadow of the Earth.

-A Partial Eclipse occurs when the moon partialy enters the Umbra shadow of the Earth but is no completely blocked from the sun.
-When the Moon is in this location it is partialy in the Penumbra and partialy in the Umbra on the Earths Shadow.
+A Partial Eclipse occurs when the moon partially enters the Umbra shadow of the Earth but is no completely blocked from the sun.
+When the Moon is in this location it is partially in the Penumbra and partially in the Umbra on the Earths Shadow.

 Partial Eclipse are generally visiable in a wide area of the earth.